MyNixOS website logo

 Principal Stratification Analysis in R.

 Estimating causal effects in the presence of post-treatment confounding using principal stratification.
 'PStrata' allows for customized monotonicity assumptions and exclusion restriction assumptions, with automatic full Bayesian inference supported by 'Stan'.
-The main function to use in this package is PStrata(), which provides posterior estimates of principal causal effect with uncertainty quantification.
+The main function to use in this package is PStrata(), which provides posterior estimates of principal causal effects with uncertainty quantification.
 Visualization tools are also provided for diagnosis and interpretation.
-See Liu and Li (2023) <arXiv:2304.02740> for details.
+See Liu and Li (2023) <doi:10.48550/arXiv.2304.02740> for details.

 Overview